|

 In another instance, an Amazon archer's uniform provided clues for fragment placement.
 At times, only the directionality of spears or the thickness of the ceramic helped conservators position the pieces.

-Conservator Jeff Maish places the fragments into the clay facsimile using the paper form with tracings of the original fragments as a guide.
+Conservator Jeff Maish places fragments into the facsimile and refers to a paper form with tracings of the original fragments

 Restoring Painting